The logos of successful companies are instantly recognizable, memorable, and timeless.

 Greed and gluttony are two sides of the same coin, and indulging in either one can cause your logo to suffer from the equivalent of visual gout.

 Designing with less means it’s much easier to move your brand across platforms and mediums.
-Flat, simple designs mean your logo will load faster and look clear on smaller screens, which studies show helps boost recognition and memorability.
+Flat, simple designs mean your logo will load faster and look clear on smaller screens, which studies show boost recognition and memorability.

 Redesigning your logo to strip away complexity and clutter is a great way to update your brand without having to start over.